JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 #### Inline search

-Fit the search field to the popup windows or to a toolbar if it has top borders.
+Fit the search field to a popup window or to a toolbar if it has top borders.
 This way the overall form looks less complex.

 <table style="none" border="false">
     <tr>